 To order a repeat early, log into your profile, head to the ‘Products’ tab and select ‘Manage Treatment’.
 You’ll see the ability to order an early repeat here.

 How does ED treatment work with Stagger?

 Stagger uses a secure, digital health platform to provide a discreet, convenient, and affordable way for you to receive erectile dysfunction treatment from an Australian-based medical team.
 All without leaving the couch.
 Complete the questionnaire and one of our clinicians will determine if you’re a candidate for ED treatment.

 The Royal Australian College of General Practitioners states that “The most common first-line therapy is a PDE5 inhibitor” – so this is what Stagger provides.

-Our Aussie GPs prescribe the most common PDE-5 oral medications.
+Our Aussie based medical team prescribes the most common PDE-5 oral medications.

 When should I take ED medication?

 If you take your ED medication too soon before sex, it might not become active quickly enough and you could be left with an awkward situation where the drug isn’t quite fully active when you need it most.
 It’s suggested that ED medication should be taken 1-2 hours before sexual activity.
 Remember, please follow the directions as prescribed by your clinician.